madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

 ![broken Signal Plus Gaussian Noise]({{ site.url }}/img/broken-signal.png){: .center-{{ site.url }}/img }

+In this situation, all of our models are biased, the bins cannot capture the continuous parts correctly, while the others can not capture the discontinuities.

-Let's repeat our experiments and see if the discontinuities change the patterns we have been observing among the different basis expansions
+Let's repeat our experiments and see if the discontinuities change the patterns we have been observing among the different basis expansions:

 ![]({{ site.url }}/img/broken-signal-binning.png){: .center-{{ site.url }}/img }
 ![]({{ site.url }}/img/broken-signal-polynomial.png){: .center-{{ site.url }}/img }
 ![]({{ site.url }}/img/broken-signal-pl.png){: .center-{{ site.url }}/img }
 ![]({{ site.url }}/img/broken-signal-splines.png){: .center-{{ site.url }}/img }

-The major difference in this example is the difficulty in decreasing the bias of the fit.
+The major difference in this example is the difficulty all methods have in decreasing the bias of the fit.
 Since the models we are fitting are all continuous, it is *impossible* for any of them to be unbiased.
 The best we can do is trap the discontinuities between two ever closer knots (in the case of splines), or inside a small bin.
 Indeed, even at 29 estimated parameters, the test error is still decreasing (slowly), indicating the our models can still do a better job decreasing the bias of their fits before becoming overwhelmed with variance.

 Otherwise, there are no striking differences to the patterns we observe when comparing the various basis expansions.